 It’s been totally redone after Hurricane Iniki and now you can easily run across the bridge after shopping at the boutiques and galleries nearby.

-It’s not in the least bit scary.
-The bridge strategically wobbles a bit with the cables and it’s a total hit with kids!
+It’s not really that much swinging and it’s definitely not scary.
+The bridge strategically wobbles a bit with the cables and it’s a total hit with kids and adults alike!

 There are signs not to swing on the bridge, so please bear that in mind.

 The bridge connects the residents who live on the other side to the town of Hanapepe.
-So, when you cross the bridge, please be respectful of the homes.
+So, when you cross the bridge, please be respectful of the homes and the people who live there.

 The town really comes alive on Fridays for their Hanapepe Art Night.
 So, that’s a really festive time to go for golden hour before exploring the town.